mfumagalli/Copenhagen/Files/day1.md

 * -GL 2: genotype likelihood model as in GATK
 * -doGlf 4: output in text format

-Ignore the various warning messages
+Ignore the various warning messages (if any).

 ![stage1A](./stage1A.png)